 Cepacol Sore Throat From Post Nasal Drip Side Effects

 Note: This document contains side effect information about menthol topical.
-Some of the dosage forms listed on this page may not apply to the brand name Cepacol Sore Throat From Post Nasal Drip.
+Some dosage forms listed on this page may not apply to the brand name Cepacol Sore Throat From Post Nasal Drip.

-Applies to menthol topical: external aerosol, external aerosol powder, external cream, external gel, external kit, external liquid, external lotion, external patch, external solution
+Applies to menthol topical: external aerosol, external aerosol powder, external cream, external gel, external kit, external liquid, external lotion, external patch, external solution.
+Other dosage forms:

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Very bad skin irritation.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: